usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 ## What is the Metadata Section?

 All OSCAL models share some common structure and elements, as discussed in *[Common High-Level Structure](/concepts/layer/overview/#common-high-level-structure)*.
 The foremost of these is the metadata section, which includes important identifying and categorizing information for an OSCAL document.
-The metadata section contains several mandatory fields that are vital to the processing of OSCAL documents and help ensure interoperability, as well as optional fields that are designed to provide OSCAL content creators great flexibility in expressing additional information.
+The metadata section contains several mandatory fields that are vital to the processing of OSCAL documents and help ensure interoperability, as well as optional fields that are designed to provide OSCAL content creators flexibility in expressing additional information.

 As with all parts of OSCAL, the metadata section can be represented in XML, JSON, and YAML, which each support representing an equivalent set of information.
 Examples in this tutorial are provided for XML, JSON, and YAML to show the equivalent representations.

 ## Metadata Fields

 The OSCAL metaschema reference ([XML](/reference/latest/complete/xml-definitions/#/assembly/oscal-metadata/metadata) | [JSON/YAML](/reference/latest/complete/json-definitions/#/assembly/oscal-metadata/metadata)) provides a comprehensive listing of the metadata section's data fields.
-Below is the high-level structure of the metadata section in XML, JSON, and YAML followed by a listing of each fields' purpose.
+Below is the high-level structure of the metadata section in XML, JSON, and YAML followed by a listing of each field's purpose.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}